OlaricheObi/TrafficDataAnalysis/README.md

 #### For the organization of the cleaned data, Power  BI was used to create a dashboard tool.

 ## Problems & Hurdles
+### Getting the Data
+#### As previously stated, the data was obtained one of two ways:
+#### * The first and least labor intensive was going to the TDOT TMS page and searching by county to download its CSV file containg what I had deemed the key contributors for analysis that would aid in my analysis to convince the listener that the transit system necessary..
+Essentially any point that could help echo my final sentiment.
+The CSVs conatined data on the traffic station location IDs, their average annual daily traffic (AADT) totals, and their latitudes and longitudes.
+Three of the most important data points.
+#### * The second and more labor intensive included a web-scraping of the same sight to determine the change in AADT of each traffic station point over time.
+I thought this necessary to show how the counties have grown over time and how their continued growth would benefit from the implentation of transit system.
+This web-scrape was difficult as it required scraping a web-site that was coded with javascript.
+### Normalizing the Data
+#### One thing that might become evident in examining the created dashboard tool, is that the analysis of the AADT by county is a summation of a particular traffic station's AADT.
+This means that counties like Davidson and Rutherford, perhaps have a higher sum AADT than other counties because they have more traffic stations collecting data.
+I realized a bit to late that this might skew the analysis and therefore the data is left unnormalized.

+## Link to Dashboard